 He is also Distinguished Professor Emeritus of Library and Information Science and Senior Fellow at the University of South Carolina.
-He is a widely published author and scholar whose work has been recognized with numerous awards including eleven honorary doctoral degrees.
-Gardner brings forty years experience working in higher education to his presidency.
+He is a widely published author and scholar whose work has been recognized with numerous awards including twelve honorary doctoral degrees.
+Gardner brings fifty years experience working in higher education to his presidency.

 Besty O. Barefoot

 Dr. Barefoot is one of the three co-founders of the Policy Center on the First Year of College where she currently serves as Co-Director and Senior Scholar.